 - The MathCON online test is timed for a maximum of 45 minutes and is entirely multiple-choice questions with only one correct answer.

-- The online testing window will be open between Tuesday January 22, 2019 at 8 am EST, until Saturday March 2, 2019 at 6 pm EST. Students must take the online test in their own schools with their teacher supervising them, or homeschooled students must be monitored by a guardian.
+- The online testing window will be open on weekdays only between Tuesday January 22, 2019 at 7 am EST, until Saturday March 2, 2019 at 8 pm EST. Students must take the online test in their own schools with their teacher supervising them, or home schooled students must be monitored by a guardian.

 - Test questions require ingenuity and insight, but little technical knowledge beyond grade level mathematics.
 The online test includes problems of varying degree of difficulty that enables all students to be equally challenged.

 - Maximum score at online testing is 320.There is no penalty for guessing.

 - When students take the online tests, they are instantly scored and those scores are automatically uploaded to our website.
 At the end of the online test, all students will be awarded with “MathCON 2019 Participation Certificate” that they can save to their computers and then print.

 - National ranking will be uploaded to the website within one week after the March 1.

 - Qualifying students from each grade levels (Grade 5 through Grade 12) will be invited to the MathCON Finals at McCormick Place West Building on April 27, 2019 for national MathCON test.

 - Browser: Google Chrome, FireFox, Internet Explorer, Safari on Mac or iPad